 No items may be thrown/dropped from balconies.
 The only furniture allowed on the balconies is the installed benches.
 Violators will be subject to disciplinary action.
 If problems occur with litter from cigarette butts or ashes, smoking will be banned on those balconies in violation.
 The only buildings that have operational balconies are Copeland, Davis and Gamble.
 All other buildings that have decorative balconies may not used by students for any reason.

 Bicycles must be stored in areas set aside for this purpose at each residence hall.
 Carnegie and Beeson are the only buildings that have indoor security racks.
 Bicycles may not be stored in rooms, stairwells, or other public areas.
 Bicycles may not be chained to handrails, columns or other non-bike specific structures.
 The College is not responsible for missing or broken bikes.
 All bicycles must be removed at the end of the school year.
-Persons leaving bicycles parked at residence halls over the summer must obtain prior written permission from the Area Director (AD).
-Bicycles left over the summer without the written permission of the AD will be disposed of at the discretion of the College.
+Students who are living on campus during the summer may contact Security and receive a tag that will allow them to leave their bicycle on-campus during the summer.
+Bicycles left over the summer without a tag from Security will be disposed of at the discretion of the College.

-At the beginning of each term, residence halls open for returning students at 1:00 pm on the day before registration.
-Please bring $10 for hall dues and your current insurance information to make check-in go quicker.
+At the beginning of each term, residence halls open for returning students at 1:00 p.m. on the day before registration.
+Students should bring $10 for hall dues to make check-in most efficient.
 Students requesting earlier arrival may do so only for the purpose of official College business or activity.
-All early arrivals must be approved by the Associate Dean of Students for Campus Life and will be subject to a $15 guest fee per night.
+All early arrivals must be approved by the Director of Student Services and will be subject to a $15 guest fee per night.
 Any student who checks-in early without permission will be assessed a $25 improper check-in fee and may be asked to leave campus immediately until the approved check-in date.
-All residence hall rooms have been inspected by the hall staff prior to your arrival to note any damage or defects.
-When you check in, you will be asked to survey the room and make a list of damages or defects.
-Be certain to complete a thorough check as you will be held responsible for any damage not listed on your sheet.
+All residence hall rooms have been inspected by the hall staff prior to students’ arrival and have noted any damage or defects.
+When students check in, they are asked to survey the room and make a list of damages or defects.
+It is important that students complete a thorough check as they will be held responsible for any damage not listed on the sheet.

-- Items may be left in storage by returning students at the owner’s risk.
-Such items should be packed and sealed in cardboard boxes of good condition or in foot lockers or similar containers with the owner’s identity clearly marked on the outside with a storage tag provided by hall staff.
+6. Note that items may be left in storage by returning students at the owner’s risk.
+Such items should be packed and sealed in cardboard boxes of good condition or in footlockers or similar containers with the owner’s identity clearly marked on the outside with a storage tag provided by hall staff.
 Couches, futons, carpet and large furniture may not be stored.
-Items such as carpet and couches need to be taken to the city dump not to the College’s dumpster.
+Items such as carpet and couches need to be taken to the city dump and may not be placed in College dumpsters.
 Large items that are left in College dumpsters will result in a $100 fine.

-- Personal property left in the room or residence hall after the closing of school in the spring or following withdrawal or graduation becomes property of Maryville College and will be disposed of at the discretion of the College.
+7. Note that personal property left in the room or residence hall after the closing of school in the spring or following withdrawal or graduation becomes property of Maryville College and will be disposed of within 30 days of the student’s departure.

-Residence halls close for underclassmen at 9pm on the last day of finals – which is always a Thursday.
+Residence halls close for underclassmen at 9 p.m. on the last day of finals.
 Exceptions to this policy will be made on an individual basis by the Residence Life Office and will be subject to a $15 guest fee per night.
-All requests for exceptions must be made by 5pm on the Wednesday before closing.
-Students who are violating College or residence hall policies once their academic requirements are complete will be asked to leave the halls immediately.
-This policy includes graduating seniors and students approved to stay late.
+All requests for exceptions must be made by 5 p.m. at least two (2) days prior to closing.
+Students who violate College or residence hall policies once their academic requirements are complete will be asked to leave the halls immediately.
+This policy includes graduating seniors and students who may have received permission to stay after the normal closing date.

-Graduating seniors are allowed to stay in the residence halls until 11am on the Monday following graduation.
-Seniors who are still here after 11am will be charged an automatic $25 improper check-out fee and an automatic express check-out will be assumed by the student at that point.
-For every hour after 11am that students have not checked-out there will be an additional $25 charged for guest fees.
-All campus policies are still in effect throughout the weekend anyone deemed to be causing a problem will be asked to leave immediately.
+Graduating seniors are allowed to stay in the residence halls until 9 a.m. on the Monday following graduation.
+Seniors remaining after 9 a.m. will be charged an automatic $25 improper checkout fee and an automatic express checkout will be assumed by the student at that point.
+For every hour after 9 a.m. that students have not checked-out, an additional $25 is charged for guest fees.
+All campus policies are still in effect throughout the weekend and any person deemed to be causing a problem will be asked to leave immediately.

 Community Bath Facilities